 This article provides a comprehensive insight into the functioning, advantages, and applications of gas engines, highlighting their increasing significance in today’s energy landscape.
 We will also look into the largest manufacturers of gas engines and show you how to improve the lifespam with gas engine services.

 The gas engine, often referred to as a reciprocating engine, has undergone significant development over the years.
 Although it is difficult to attribute the exact invention of this motor to a single individual, as various inventors in different regions were working on similar concepts, there are certain key figures and milestones that should be highlighted.

 The first beginnings of the gas engine can be traced back to the 19th century.
 Various inventors and engineers conducted experiments with gases, primarily with the aim of finding an alternative source of propulsion to the steam engines that were dominating at the time.
 The use of gas as a fuel was particularly attractive due to its reputation as a cleaner and more efficient energy source, especially when compared to solid fuels like coal.

-One of the earliest functional models of such an engine was developed in the 1860s by Carl Benz.
-In 1885 he obtained the patent for his first automobile — the “Benz Patent Motorwagen Number 1” and after that he continued his research and focused on the development of engines for various applications.
+One of the earliest functional models of such an engine was developed in the 1860s, a four-stroke engine by Nicolas August Otto and in 1885 the “Benz Patent Motorwagen Number 1” by Carl Benz.

 How does a gas engine work?

 The gas engine, like many other combustion engines, converts chemical energy into mechanical energy, which is then used as a driving force for various applications.
 The basic operation of the gas engine is based on a continuous cycle of intake, compression, ignition, and exhaust.